 The Company does not currently have any equity compensation arrangements in place under which directors, officers or employees can be granted an equity interest in the Company.
 The Company previously had an incentive stock option plan in place (the "Plan") pursuant to which the Board had the ability to grant options to purchase common shares ("Options") to directors, officers, employees and consultants to the Company.
 The Plan was subject to shareholder approval, which was not received at the Company's January 28, 2014 annual general meeting.
 Options granted under the Plan prior to January 28, 2014 remain outstanding and are exercisable; however no new Options may be granted under the Plan.
-As at the date of this Annual Report, Options to purchase 1,348,750 common shares remain outstanding under the Plan.
+As at the April 30, 2018, Options to purchase 948,750 common shares remain outstanding under the Plan.